 Just 30 minutes’ drive from Penfolds Magill Estate, and 3km from Hahndorf, The Lane is a vineyard with a state-of-the-art winery, restaurant and cellar door and is home to the Edwards family who grow every grape and make every drop to bring the beauty of their vineyard into your glass of wine.

 This has meant focusing on varieties that thrive on ancient gravelly soils 400 metres above sea level, being patient with the long slow ripening period of the Adelaide Hills and adapting to a regime of minimal intervention in the vineyard and winery.

-Find your sense of place, as you embark on a hosted tour of The Lane Vineyard winery.
+Find your sense of place, at The Lane Vineyard winery.
 There is no better way to understand the history of The Lane Vineyard than through a curated tasting amongst the vines that make such wines possible.